• Skip to primary navigation

 Ingredients

-• 1 paket 350g tamarind .
+• 1 Block 350g tamarind

-• 2 liter of cold water.
+• 2 liter of tap water 8 cups

-• Sugar to your preference.
+• Sugar to your preference

 Instructions

-• Strain with a fine fine mesh sieve.
+• Strain through a fine mesh strainer.

 • Another option for serving is serving it accompanied by sugar and more cold water so everyone can adjust his/her own cup